Sunlenca® (lenacapavir)

 Table 6.
 CAPELLA Study: Safety Results Through Week 1563

-Safety Parameters, n (%)
+Safety Parameters, n or n (%)

 Total (N=72)

-TEAEs occurring in ≥15% of participantsa
+TEAEs (excluding ISRs) that occurred in ≥15% of participants

 Diarrhea